kristianmandrup/font_awesome-sass-rails/README.md

-# Font Awesome for Rails asset pipeline
+# Font Awesome for Rails asset pipeline with SASS and SCSS

 The iconic font designed for use with _Twitter Bootstrap_